dedecipher/sal/README.md

 4. Provisional Acceptance:
     - Once approved by quorum, the agent’s data is added to the in-memory Merkle tree of pending entries.
 The agent is considered “registered” for practical purposes, but final on-chain confirmation occurs at the next epoch snapshot.
 If the proposal is rejected, the agent’s stake may be slashed or partially refunded, depending on the reason for rejection.

-Requiring agents to lock up Secure Token for each registration provides effective Sybil resistance: creating many fake identities becomes economically unfeasible.
+Requiring agents to lock up asset for each registration provides effective Sybil resistance: creating many fake identities becomes economically unfeasible.
 Honest participants can eventually retrieve their stake upon deregistration, but attackers risk losing it to slashing if they attempt fraudulent registrations.

 ### Merkle Tree and Epoch Snapshots